-The team of attorneys at the Law Office of Jennifer L. Donaldson have represented clients facing a wide range of injuries across Colorado, and they are ready to help you through the confusing process ahead.
+The team at the Law Office of Jennifer L. Donaldson have represented clients facing a wide range of injuries across Colorado, and they are ready to help you through the confusing process ahead.
 Let them ease your mind by taking the burden of your financial concerns off of your shoulders.

 Call (303) 458-5000 today to schedule your free consultation appointment.
 Reviewing the details of your case with a skilled attorney can give you peace of mind and confidence in your path forward.
 Don’t hesitate to begin the process of seeking out what you are rightfully owed.

 How Can a Person be Electrocuted in Colorado?

 In any heavily populated area, such as Denver, there are many situations that could lead to residents or workers being electrocuted.
 Although this injury may not seem commonplace, it happens all too frequently and can cause severe damage.

 Some of the most common scenarios that lead to electrocution involve:

 - Non-insulated wiring;